RTEMS/rtems-docs/c_user/symmetric_multiprocessing_services.rst

 - message queues,

-- semaphores using the `Priority Inheritance`_ protocol (priority boosting), and
+- semaphores using the :ref:`Priority Inheritance` protocol (priority boosting), and

-- semaphores using the `Multiprocessor Resource Sharing Protocol`_ (MrsP).
+- semaphores using the :ref:`Multiprocessor Resource Sharing Protocol` (MrsP).

 The clustered scheduling approach enables separation of functions with real-time requirements and functions that profit from fairness and high throughput provided the scheduler instances are fully decoupled and adequate inter-cluster synchronization primitives are used.
 This is work in progress.

-For the configuration of clustered schedulers see `Configuring Clustered Schedulers`_.
+For the configuration of clustered schedulers see :ref:`Configuring Clustered Schedulers`.

-To set the scheduler of a task see `SCHEDULER_IDENT - Get ID of a scheduler`_ and `TASK_SET_SCHEDULER - Set scheduler of a task`_.
+To set the scheduler of a task see :ref:`SCHEDULER_IDENT - Get ID of a scheduler` and :ref:`TASK_SET_SCHEDULER - Set scheduler of a task`.

 Task Priority Queues
 --------------------